kaist-avelab/K-Radar_V1/readme.md

 RTNH, RTN4D for Radar
 PointPillars, PV-RCNNv2 for Lidar

-We only show the detection performance for Sedan class on this page.
+We only show the detection performance for the 'Sedan' class on this page.

 Please refer to <a href="https://paperswithcode.com/dataset/k-radar">the Benchmark section of paperswithcode</a>.

-## Annotation tool
+## Annotation process

-1. [Data generation tools] (from rosbag and
+1. [Data generation process] (from rosbag and radar ADC files)
+2. [Calibration process]

+## GUI-based devkits

+1. [Visualization]
+2. [Inference]

 ## License
 The `K-Radar` dataset is published under the CC BY-NC-ND License, and all codes are published under the Apache License 2.0.